Car Accidents

 This is crucial for documenting your injuries and gathering evidence for your personal injury case.
 Your health insurance may pay for the claims and seek reimbursement from your personal injury award, or you may be able to delay payments until your case settles.
 Discuss your options with your passenger injury attorney.

-What Damages Can a Passenger Recover?
+What Damages Can an Injured Car Accident Passenger Recover?

 The amount and types of compensation you recover depend on the details of your accident.
 You may be able to ask for damages for: